 Vitamin B9 is known as folate.
 Folate is especially important for normal brain development.
 Folate is an important component in creating many neurotransmitters that the brain uses to communicate and regulate our immune system.
-Folate is also a natural antioxidant and studies have shown that it can help preserve brain function and memory.
+Folate is also a natural antioxidant, and studies have shown that it can help preserve brain function and improve memory.

 Symptoms of low levels of folate include: